 50g/2oz Dark Chocolate minimum 70% Cocoa

-Add the vanilla extract and 2 teaspoons of liquid from the cherry jar.
-Now beat these into the mixture.
+• Add the vanilla extract and 2 teaspoons of liquid from the cherry jar and beat into the mixture.

-Once baked remove the cupcakes from the oven.
+• As soon as the cupcakes are baked remove from the oven.

 Making the batter, filling the cases and baking the cupcakes.